 The kitchens on the A and C wings have a refrigerator and sink.
 On the B wings, there is also a stove for the hall students to use.
 There are four handicapped accessible rooms on the first floor of the south unit.

-Each bedroom will be furnished with:
+Each bedroom is furnished with: